Emircan-b/University-Projects/README.md

 # University-Projects

-Project I've done throughout my university years
+Projects I've done throughout my university years.

-I will soon be writing summaries for each one
+I will soon be writing summaries for each one and add new ones as well.